GUIDE MENTORSHIP PROGRAM

 Pathway Forward

-Participants who show strong expeditionary behavior, initiative, and care for self and others may be invited to continue as a Guide Intern. -
+Participants who demonstrate strong expeditionary behavior, initiative, and care for self and others may be invited to continue as a Guide Intern.

 Supported by the Cameron Sauvain Scholarship Fund

 The Guide Internship is the next step after a Guide-in-Training experience or a stand-alone role for those committed to outdoor leadership.
-Interns gain hands-on experience, building skills for a career in the outdoor industry while working in a team environment.
+Interns gain hands-on experience building professional guiding skills while working as part of the LEAP guide team.

 Receive thorough training and hands-on experience